Thursday, April 19th

 Saturday, April 21st

-San Antonio River Walk Cruise
+San Antonio River Walk Cruise - Sold Out!

 Wrap up the 2018 NCHE Conference with an unforgettable experience on the San Antonio River that reflects the sights, wonders and culture of the unique city.
 This guided tour will allow you to experience the soul of San Antonio.